Greek Lemon and Garlic Chicken with Roast Potatoes

 2. Juice that lemon and two more.

-3. Mix lemon juice, rind, rosemary, oregano, garlic, salt and pepper
+3. Mix olive oil, lemon juice, rind, rosemary, oregano, garlic, salt and pepper in a small bowl

 4. Place chicken pieces and quartered potatoes in a roasting pan.
 Pour lemon mixture over chicken and potatoes turning to coat on all sides.
 If you have time let marinate for 3-4 hours (even an hour will be better than no time).